How to identify first edition books and build a collection

 Another factor is the presence of an author’s inscription.
 Presentation copies can vary enormously in their appeal to collectors: an affectionate inscription to an important influence in the author’s life (for example, a family member, another literary giant, or a book-character inspiration) has more appeal than ‘to Joe Bloggs from the author’.

-Is it just fiction that is popular with collectors?
+Is it just fiction that is popular with book collectors?

 Generally, yes.
 There are a small number of non-fiction works that are sought-after – works by Maynard Keynes or James Watson’s The Double Helix.
 Poetry, on the whole, is not as popular as fiction, although certain poets such as TS Eliot, Seamus Heaney, and Philip Larkin are sought after.
 With the anniversary of World War I, war poets such as Wilfred Owen are very much in vogue.